sythanhho/quotes/index.md

 > - Martin Luther King Jr.
 >"I know, somehow, that only when it is dark enough can you see the stars."
 > - Kyle Chandler
 >"Opportunity does not knock, it presents itself when you beat down the door."
+> - C.S.
+Lewis
+>"We are what we believe we are."